PastorD/wcheck/README.md

 # Workspace Check (wcheck)

-Compares different versions of git repositories and reports their differences.
-Possible options of workspace:
+Compares diffent workspaces of git repositories and reports their differences.
+Two types of workspaces are supported:
-- local workspace in a directory, represented by the current git branch of each repository
+- local workspace in a directory, represented by the current git status of each repository
 - workspace defined by a vcs file

 Possible comparisions:
 - compare local workspace against a configuration file (command=wconfig)
-- compare two configuration files, e.g. robot_A.vcs with robot_B.vcs (command=config_list)
+- compare two configuration files, e.g. robot_A.vcs with robot_B.vcs (command=config-list)
-- compare all git references of a configurion file, this includes all active branches and tags (command=config_versions)
+- compare all git references of a configurion file, this includes all active branches and tags (command=config-versions)

 ## Usage